Summary 2007 WY 149

 Facts/Discussion: Appellant appeals his convictions on three counts of second-degree sexual assault.
 He contends the district court erred in refusing to give certain lesser-included offense instructions and in failing to answer a question presented by the jury during deliberations.

+Whether the district court erred in refusing to instruct the jury that third-degree sexual assault and sexual battery are lesser-included offenses to the crime of second-degree sexual assault.
 The jury must be instructed as to the lesser offense only if there is at least minimal evidence that could cause the jury to convict on the lesser offense, rather than the greater offense.
 The failure to give a lesser-included offense instruction in those circumstances constitutes reversible error.
 Whether a lesser-included offense instruction should be given is a question of law that the Court reviews de novo.

 After reviewing the elements of third-degree sexual assault as defined in the statute presented for inclusion as a lesser-included offense, the Court determined that third-degree sexual assault was not a lesser-included offense of second-degree sexual assault as charged.
 Consequently, the district court did not err in refusing to give that instruction.